Sheriff Road–Capitol Heights Line: History

-1978 Changes

 On December 3, 1978 shortly after Deanwood and New Carrollton stations opened, F14 was rerouted to operate between New Carrollton and Deanwood mostly operating along Annapolis Road, Whitfield Chapel Road, Palmer Highway, Sheriff Road, Addison Road, and Minnesota Avenue.
 The segment of F14's routing on Sheriff Road NE & Eastern Avenue NE, was replaced by a new route U4.
 The F14's loop inside the Mayfair neighborhood was also replaced by route U2.
 The segment of F14's routing between the intersection of Palmer Highway and Whitfield Chapel Road and Glenn Dale Hospital, was replaced by route T12.

-1981 Changes

 On January 4, 1981, after both Addison Road and Capitol Heights station opened, route F14 was rerouted to operate between New Carrollton station & Bradbury Heights (Ridge Road SE & Southern Avenue SE), instead of operating to Deanwood station.
 The F14 would keep its original route between New Carrollton and the intersection of Addison Road & Sheriff Road in Chapel Oaks, then was rerouted to operate along Addison Road, and East Capitol Street and serve Capitol Heights station when operating towards Bradbury Heights.
 The route would enter Capitol Heights station bus bays when operating to New Carrollton.